make pet-friendly Hamlet House your hub whilst exploring the Far South Coast

 For background, geology, and history, Eden's Community website offers up-to-date information.
 The Visitor Information Centre, still open at the moment, next to the local library (and soon to be housed at the Snug Cove Cruise Ship Welcome Centre), is staffed by a professional team with deep local knowledge.
 You'll find heaps of information and friendly guidance for visitors.

 We hope you will enjoy thoughtful, personal and welcoming touches at Hamlet House.
-Your comfort is our goal.
+Your comfort and relaxation is our goal.

 What to wear on the South Coast?

 Casual layers.
 Maybe the way to say that is "country casual."
 It is a rare occasion that requires a bit of bling.
 You won't be out of place anywhere wearing a puffy vest.
 Ok, add in a couple of bangles if you insist or a smart scarf, but really comfort, warmth, layers and flexibility will be perfect for most occasions and venues.

 Vests, jackets, gear.
 What if you forgot your jacket or vest, need another layer or locally-badged gear?
 There are several nice shops in Eden on Imlay Street along with the well-stocked Anglican OpShop.
 Pambula and Merimbula offer even more smart shops and bargain stores as well.